-The Monster Hunter series is known for its over the top, brutal weapons, and it looks like Monster Hunter Rise will be no different in this regard.
-The official Monster Hunter YouTube channel released videos to highlight what you can expect from the game’s arsenal, and the demo allows you to try each of them out.
+The Monster Hunter series is known for its over-the-top, brutal weapons, and Monster Hunter Rise is no different in this regard.
+The official Monster Hunter YouTube channel has released videos to highlight what you can expect from the game’s arsenal, and players have been diving into the technicalities of each weapon for months now.

-Many of the weapons shown feature heavy use of the new Wirebug tool introduced in Monster Hunter Rise, which should make battles feel fresh compared to other titles in the series.
+Many of the weapons feature heavy use of the new Wirebug tool introduced in Monster Hunter Rise, which should make battles feel fresh compared to other titles in the series.
 From the Light Bowgun to the Charge Blade, there are Monster Hunter Rise weapons to suit everyone’s tastes.

-The Monster Hunter Rise release date is set for March 26, 2021, on Nintendo Switch.
-It’s priced at $59.99/£49.99 and is available for digital pre-order now via the Nintendo eShop.
+The Monster Hunter Rise release date was March 26, 2021, on Nintendo Switch.
+It’s priced at $59.99/£49.99 and is available now via the Nintendo eShop.
 For players new to the series, the demo is available to play right now.
 You can also take a look at our thoughts on the game in our Monster Hunter Rise review.

 all the Monster Hunter Rise weapons: